fmonfasani/iopeer/.github/ISSUE_TEMPLATE/mcp_bounty.md

 (Replace everything other than the titles that start with ##)

-## 🧩 Product Overview
+## ðŸ§© Product Overview
 What does your product do?
 Who uses it?

 ---

-## ⚙️ Actions
+## âš™ï¸ Actions
 These are the things you want AI agents to be able to do with your product.
-They’ll also be available for automations in Activepieces.
+Theyâ€™ll also be available for automations in IOpeer.

 Examples:
 - Create Contact